Contamination Bias in Linear Regressions: Motivating Example

 \subsection{Convex Weights with One Randomized Treatment}

-Consider the regression of an outcome $Y_i$ on a single treatment indicator $D_{i}\in\{0,1\}$, a single binary control $W_i\in\{0,1\}$, and a constant:
+Consider the regression of an outcome $Y_i$ on a single treatment indicator $D_{i}\in\{0,1\}$, a single binary control $W_i\in\{0,1\}$, and an intercept:

-By definition, $U_i$ is a mean-zero regression residual that is uncorrelated with $D_i$ and $W_i$. \textcite{krueger1999experimental}, for example, primarily studied the effect of small class size $D_i$ on the test scores $Y_i$ of middle school students indexed by $i$.
-Project STAR randomized students to classes within schools with at least three classes per grade.
-The number of students assigned to each intervention thus varied both by the number of students in a school and the relative classroom size.
-To account for this non-random treatment variation, \textcite{krueger1999experimental} followed earlier analyses of Project STAR in estimating regressions with school (and sometimes school-by-period) fixed effects as controls.
+By definition, $U_i$ is a mean-zero regression residual that is uncorrelated with $D_i$ and $W_i$.
+For example, analysing the Project STAR trial, \textcite{krueger1999experimental} primarily studied the effect of small class size $D_i$ on the test scores $Y_i$ of kindergartners indexed by $i$.
+Project STAR randomized students to classes within schools, with the fraction of students assigned to small classes varying by school due to the varying number of total students in each school.
+To account for this, \textcite{krueger1999experimental} included school fixed effects as controls.
 Such specifications are often found in stratified \acp{RCT} with varying treatment assignment rates across a set of pre-treatment strata.
 If we imagine two such strata, demarcated by a binary indicator $W_{i}$, then \cref{eq:simple_ci} corresponds to a stylized two-school version of a Project STAR regression.